-Union admits students regardless of race, color, sex, sexual orientation, religious affiliation, national or ethnic origin, gender identities and expressions or disability to all the rights, privileges and programs generally accorded or made available to students at the seminary.
-It does not discriminate on the basis of any of these in the administration of its educational policies, admissions policies, scholarship and loan programs or other programs administered by the seminary.
+Union admits students, regardless of race, color, sex, sexual orientation, caste, religious affiliation, national or ethnic origin, gender identities, and expressions or disability, to all the rights, privileges, and programs generally accorded or made available to students at the seminary.
+It does not discriminate on the basis of any of these in the administration of its educational policies, admissions policies, scholarship and loan programs, or other programs administered by the seminary.
 Therefore, seminary policy ensures that no qualified student with a disability is subjected to discrimination.
 Students with disabilities are afforded full participation in the seminary’s programs and activities.
-In response to a request made by a qualified student with a documented disability, the seminary will provide health and disability-related services including reasonable academic accommodations in order to ensure students with disabilities have equal opportunity to attain the same quality of education and be assessed for course content and evaluated, in the same manner as students without disabilities.
+In response to a request made by a qualified student with a documented disability, the seminary will provide health and disability-related services, including reasonable academic accommodations, in order to ensure students with disabilities have equal opportunity to attain the same quality of education and be assessed for course content and evaluated, in the same manner as students without disabilities.

 DISABILITY SERVICE REQUEST FORM

-The Assistant Dean of Students coordinates services for students with permanent and temporary disabilities, in accordance to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+The Assistant Director for Accessibility Services coordinates services for students with permanent and temporary disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 These national civil rights laws are designed to prohibit discrimination on the basis of disability.
 Eligibility requires that the disability be current and substantially limit a major life activity (e.g., walking, hearing, seeing, and learning).
-Impairment alone does not qualify as a disability that is protected under the ADA because not all impairment is substantially limiting to a major life activity.
-The seminary is responsible for determining the appropriate academic accommodation, adjustments or auxiliary aids.
+Impairment alone does not qualify as a disability that is protected under the ADA because not all impairments are substantially limiting to a major life activity.
+The seminary is responsible for determining the appropriate academic accommodation, adjustments, or auxiliary aids.
 If a student disagrees with the Seminary’s decision, the student may refer to the Seminary’s grievance procedure for such disputes.

 HOW DOES A STUDENT REQUEST HEALTH OR DISABILITY RELATED SERVICES INCLUDING REASONABLE ACADEMIC ACCOMMODATIONS?